Bereavement Support Line 1800 80 70 77

 Choosing Your Final Resting Place

-Many more options are available to people in Ireland today than in the past, so thinking about where you would like your body or ashes to remain can be comforting to some.
+How do you want your body to be cared for after your death?
+When it comes to your final resting place, many more options are available to people in Ireland today than in the past, so thinking about where you would like your body or ashes to remain can be comforting to some.
+Below are some of the options available in Ireland:

 Traditional Burial and Cemetery